Glaucoma and age-related macular degeneration in clinical practice. Issues of interaction between a neurologist and an ophthalmologist

 • Mexidol and neuroprotection: what drugs help protect vision?

-This issue will be especially useful for doctors - ophthalmologists, neurologists, therapists - to understand the relationship between systemic diseases and eye pathology.
+This issue will be especially useful for physicians—ophthalmologists, neurologists, and general practitioners—to understand the relationship between systemic diseases and eye pathology.

-Key Takeaway: Early detection and a comprehensive approach can prevent blindness!
-Don't miss the important details - watch the full analysis in the video.
+Key takeaway: Early diagnosis and a comprehensive approach can prevent blindness!
+Don't miss the important details—watch the full video analysis.

 THE INFORMATION IS INTENDED FOR HEALTHCARE AND PHARMACEUTICAL PROFESSIONALS.
 THIS INFORMATION IS NOT INTENDED AS A SUBSTITUTE FOR MEDICAL ADVICE.